hooksw/konify/README.md

 fun counter(){
    val count = Signal(0)
    Button(()->count.value.toString()){
-      //10.
-Call signal.getValue
       count.value=
-              //8.
-Enter signal.getValue
          count.value+1
    }
 }
 //In order to achieve responsiveness, we must use the compiler plug-in to convert types other than lambda types into lazy acquisition forms, so that signal.value can accurately obtain computation and bind it to each other. fun Button(str:()->String,onClick:()->Unit){
    val textView=TextView()
-   //7.
-After the binding is completed, onClick is called, that is, when count.value is changed. textView.onClick=onClick
-   //1.
-At this time, enter bind to implement two-way binding of state and computation, instead of the traditional one-way binding of signal.bind{}
+   textView.onClick=onClick
    bind{
-      //5.
-In the callback, you can obtain the pair signal.value, which is count.value, in the form of ()->T at this time, and start binding to it, and then execute a callback textView.text=str()
+      textView.text=str()
    }
 }

-//ViewModel:
-//In a single-threaded scenario without computation, computation is always null, so signal.getValue does not have responsive features at this time.
-//Therefore it is best to use flow instead in viewModel

 ```
 ### State